Raft-based consensus for Ethereum/Quorum¶

 One of the ways our approach differs from vanilla Ethereum is that we introduce a new concept of “speculative minting.”
 This is not strictly required for the core functionality of Raft-based Ethereum consensus, but rather it is an optimization that affords lower latency between blocks (or: faster transaction “finality.”)

-It takes some time for a block to flow through Raft (consensus) to become the head of the chain.
+It takes some time for a block to flow through Raft (consensus) and become the head of the chain.
 If we synchronously waited for a block to become the new head of the chain before creating the new block, any transactions that we receive would take more time to make it into the chain.

 In speculative minting we allow the creation of a new block (and its proposal to Raft) before its parent has made it all the way through Raft and into the blockchain.